Muonionalusta: Distribution

 A part of the meteorite is used in the 25-pieces limited Rolls-Royce Tranquility Collection (Phantom VIII) Controller and in the M850i xDrive Coupé Night Sky Edition by BMW.

 In 2021, Poland's Germania Mint released a numismatic coin named Impact Moments: Meteorite that depicts the extinction of dinosaurs as a result of a meteorite hitting the earth.
 Each coin has a fragment of the Muonionalusta meteorite embedded in it.

+In 2026, Swiss watchmaker Delma released the Midland Meteorite Automatic, a 100-piece limited edition featuring dials made from the meteorite.